vladimir-vg/batiscaph/README.md

  - [ ] script that will export given list of scenarios into static html/jsx files.
  - [ ] display how long it took to execute each line in batiscaph steps.
  - [ ] when context is selected, highlight all time segments where lines of this context were executed.
+ - [ ] capture and display on map all stdout during batiscaph steps.
+Allow to see all stdout as usuall wall of text, but with pointing out who sent each piece on the map.

  - [ ] make javascript tree/layout looks exactly as delta, but with some additional calculated data.
  - [ ] figure out how to correctly display one process owning many ports.